Kristianto06/Optimizing-Employee-Benefits-A-Data-Driven-Approach/README.md

 What are the specific trends for outpatient and hospitalization claims individually?

+## Recommendations

+This method is used to deliver insights and inform preventive, curative, and benefit design actions preferred by claim experience characteristics.
+It also facilitates communication and education for the company.

 ## Dataset 📈

 This dataset contains 59,999 records, each representing a unique medical claim.
 It provides valuable insights into various aspects of healthcare claims processing.